Bio

 Beginning in 2020, and through 2021, Rev. Mark led the Samuel DeWitt Proctor Conference daily national prayer call, The Proctor Prayerdemic.

-As a member of the National Coalition of Blacks for Reparations in America (N’COBRA) Litigation Commission, He was also one of the organizers of the 2002 Millions for Reparations March, and its emcee.
-Rev. Mark is an active advocate for passage of H.R.
-40, the Congressional legislation to establish a Commission to study and develop reparations proposals.
-Along with the praise and protest gospel group Common Hymnal, he recently co-published the song, "H.R.
-40 Reparations Now" available on all digital streaming platforms, including Apple and Spotify, and at HR40Song.com/ReparationsNOW.
+As a member of the National Coalition of Blacks for Reparations in America (N’COBRA) Litigation Commission, he was also one of the organizers of the 2002 Millions for Reparations March, and its emcee.
+Along with the praise and protest gospel group Common Hymnal, he recently co-published the song, H.R.
+40 (Reparations Now) available on all digital streaming platforms, including Apple and Spotify, and at HR40Song.com/ReparationsNOW.

 Rev. Mark is a primary subject in bestselling author and Oxford University geneticist Brian Sykes’ book, DNA USA: A Genetic Biography of America.
 He also is an AfricanAncestry.com Board Member.

-Rev. Mark is a Life Member of the NAACP, the National Action Network, the National Council of Negro Women, the National Congress of Black Women and the National Organization of Women and N'COBRA.
-He is a member of the Senior Advisory Board for the Institute of Politics, Policy and History at the University of the District of Columbia.
-He is an active organizer for the Poor People’s Campaign, Repairers of the Breach, the Black Church Political Action Committee, Community First Solutions, Black Voters Matter, Live Free USA and Until Freedom.
+He is an active organizer for the Poor People’s Campaign, the Black Church Political Action Committee, Community First Solutions, Black Voters Matter and Until Freedom.
 Rev. Mark also serves on the Senior Advisory Board of the UDC Institute of Politics, Policy and History.
 Rev. Mark is a frequent guest in pulpits and on media networks around the nation.

-He attended the Georgetown University School of Foreign Service before earning his Bachelor’s Degree in Mass Media from the University of the District of Columbia, where he was the Founder’s Day Keynote Speaker in 2020.
+He attended the Georgetown University School of Foreign Service before earning his Bachelor’s Degree in Mass Media Journalism from the University of the District of Columbia, where he was the Founder’s Day Keynote Speaker in 2020.
 He earned his Masters Degree in Divinity from Howard University.

 Rev. Mark lives in New York, NY, and is the proud father of a daughter, Iftin, who has a Masters in Science Degree in Transportation Engineering, and a son, Menra, who is a member of the Clark Atlanta Baseball Team, and an Honors Student in Mass Communications.